graphile/crystal/README.md

 ---

-The strongly typed GraphQL data querying language is a revolutionary new way to interact with your server.
-Similar to how JSON very quickly overtook XML, GraphQL will likely overtake REST.
-Why?
-Because GraphQL allows us to express our data in the exact same way we think about it.
+**GraphQL** is a powerful new way to query your servers - it's typically used as a replacement for, or companion to, RESTful API services.
+Introduced by Facebook in 2015, it features strong data typing, built in introspection and documentation capabilities, and solves among many other things the problems of over- and under-fetching data.
+It's particularly great for mobile clients where minimizing number of requests, latency, and payload size are all critically important tasks - but this awesome mobile experience makes regular webpages much smoother too.

-The PostgreSQL database is the self acclaimed “world’s most advanced open source database” and even after 20 years that still rings true.
-PostgreSQL is the most feature rich SQL database available and provides an excellent public reflection API giving its users a lot of power over their data.
-And despite being over 20 years old, the database still has frequent releases.
+**PostgreSQL** is the self-proclaimed “world’s most advanced open source database,” and despite its over 20 year maturity this still rings true.
+New versions of PostgreSQL are released regularly, and each new major version brings incredible new features, not to mention massive performance gains.
+Seeing your database as just a plain CRUD store is now an archaic viewpoint, modern PostgreSQL can do so much for you: from enforcing business logic with Role-Based Access Control (RBAC) and Row-Level Security (RLS), through communicating with other systems via Foreign Data Wrappers, to real time notifications with `LISTEN`/`NOTIFY`, PostgreSQL can handle it all with ease.

-With PostGraphile, you can access the power of PostgreSQL through a well designed and highly performant GraphQL server.
-PostGraphile uses PostgreSQL reflection APIs to automatically detect primary keys, relationships, types, comments, and more providing a GraphQL server that is highly intelligent about your data.
+**PostGraphile** pairs these two incredible technologies together to help you not only build applications more rapidly, but to build faster applications!
+Access the power of PostgreSQL through a well designed, extensible, customisable and incredibly performant GraphQL server.
+PostGraphile uses PostgreSQL reflection APIs to automatically detect tables, columns, indexes, relationships, views, types, functions, comments, and more - providing a GraphQL server that is highly intelligent about your data.
+PostGraphile can automatically detect changes to your database (e.g. new columns or tables) and instantly rebuild and serve the updated GraphQL API - even updating GraphiQL automatically!
+This leads to incredible productivity gains, and helps developers multiply their impact.

-PostGraphile believes that a _well designed database schema should be all you need to serve well thought out APIs_.
+With PostGraphile, a well designed database schema should be all you need to serve a well thought out API; and if it isn't - well, we have a powerful plugin system including many [community contributed plugins](https://www.graphile.org/postgraphile/community-plugins/)!
 PostgreSQL already has amazing authorization and relationship infrastructure, _why duplicate that logic_ in a custom API?
-A PostGraphile API is likely to provide a more performant and standards compliant GraphQL API then any created in house, and can be built in a fraction of the time.
+A PostGraphile API is likely to provide a more performant and standards compliant GraphQL API then any created in-house, and can be built in a fraction of the time.
 Focus on your product and let PostGraphile worry about the API layer.

 For a critical evaluation of PostGraphile to determine if it fits in your tech stack, read [evaluating PostGraphile for your project](https://www.graphile.org/postgraphile/evaluating/).

 ## Introduction

-Watch a talk by the original author [Caleb](https://twitter.com/calebmer) at GraphQL Summit for a fast 7 minute introduction to using the PostGraphile project.
-This was using v2; we're now up to v4 which has many more bells and whistles!
+Watch a talk by the original author [Caleb](https://twitter.com/calebmer) at GraphQL Summit for a walk-through of building an application with PostGraphile in under 7 minutes.
+This was using v2 (then called PostGraphQL); we're now up to v4 which has many more bells and whistles!

 [![PostGraphile at GraphQL Summit](https://img.youtube.com/vi/b3pwlCDy6vY/0.jpg)](https://www.youtube.com/watch?v=b3pwlCDy6vY)